 This week’s customer story features Jody and Shelle who spend their life on the road as full-time RVers in their 40’ Fifth Wheel.
 Both Jody and Shelle have jobs that allow them to travel the country with complete freedom.
-Jody is self-employed Solutions Architect and Shelle is a nature / travel photographer.
+Jody is a self-employed Solutions Architect and Shelle is a nature/travel photographer.
 The couple stays active on social media and vlogs about their experiences traveling on the road which helps keep their friends and family back home informed about their whereabouts.

 Jody and Shelle want to be as close to nature as possible.
 That means avoiding crowded RV parks like most RVers that seek out solar power systems.
 Being they have technical jobs they needed solar power added to their rig.
-Initially they started with a couple 100 watt solar panels and an off-brand 175 watt modified sine wave inverter.
+Initially, they started with a couple of 100-watt solar panels and an off-brand 175-watt modified sine wave inverter.
 While this quick setup was ok for the bare necessities, they wanted to have more power to enjoy more creature comforts while on the road.

 Below are basic design specifications for the solar system: